 5. Stay Polite and Cordial

 This sounds like a small thing, but it can make a difference.
 The appeals process can take a while and can require a lot of paperwork.
 No matter how frustrating the wait, it never pays to get angry at the people working on your case.
 Staying on their good side will make things more pleasant all around, and, who knows, it may even get your case extra attention when it comes down to your appeal.
 Build and preserve those relationships no matter how frustrated you may feel.
+If you’re unsure where to start checkout how to apply for disability in Arizona as a great resource to start your disability application process.

 Getting your disability benefits may take some time, but by following these tips and hiring the right attorney, you stand a much better chance of winning your case.
 Start today and claim what you deserve!